MetaMask/metamask-docs/services/reference/unichain/quickstart.md

 - **Try out different networks**: Infura supports multiple networks including Ethereum, Arbitrum, Linea, Polygon, Optimism, and more.

-- **Monitor your usage**: Monitor your usage on the [Infura dashboard](../../../dashboard/dashboard-stats.md) to ensure you're not hitting your rate limits.
+- **Monitor your usage**: Monitor your usage on the [MetaMask Developer dashboard](/developer-tools/dashboard/how-to/dashboard-stats/) to ensure you're not hitting your rate limits.

 Remember, the Infura community is here to help.
 If you have any questions or run into any issues, check out the [Infura community](https://community.infura.io/) for help and answers to common questions.